-- 1. CARE: Children in the care of a Local Authority, as defined in Section 22 of the Children's Act 1989.
-For example: children in residential homes or foster care, and also children who were looked after, but ceased to be so because they were adopted (under the terms of the Adoption & Children's Act 2002) or because they became subject to a residency order or special guardianship order (under the terms of the Children's Act 1989) - 2.
-FAMILY: Children who have a brother or a sister who will be at the school at the time of admission.
-In the event of over subscription, priority within this criterion will be given in order to those in a, b, c, d and e below. - 3.
-COMMUNITY: Children living in the priority area at the date of application who have attended the school (St Andrew's Benn) Nursery for at least one term.
-In the event of over subscription, priority within this criterion will be given in order to those in a, b and e below. - 4.
-COMMUNITY: Children living in the priority area at the date of application who have not attended the school (St Andrew's Benn) Nursery.
-In the event of over subscription, priority within this criterion will be given in order to those in a, b and e below. - 5.
-WIDER COMMUNITY: Children living outside the priority area .who have attended the school (St Andrew's Benn) Nursery for at least one term In the event of over subscription, priority within this criterion will be given in order to those in c, d and e below. - 6.
-WIDER COMMUNITY: Children living outside the priority area .who have not attended the school (St Andrew's Benn) Nursery for at least one term In the event of over subscription, priority within this criterion will be given in order to those in c, d and e below.
+- 1. CARE: A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 2.
+FAMILY: Children who have a brother or a sister who will be at the school at the time of admission.. - 3.
+COMMUNITY: Children living in the priority area at the date of application who have attended the school (St Andrew's Benn) Nursery for at least one term. - 4.
+COMMUNITY: Children living in the priority area at the date of application who have not attended the school (St Andrew's Benn) Nursery. - 5.
+WIDER COMMUNITY: Children living outside the priority area who have attended the school (St Andrew's Benn) Nursery for at least one term. - 6.
+WIDER COMMUNITY: Children living outside the priority area who have not attended the school (St Andrew's Benn) Nursery for at least one term.